BohdanBezushka/MoneyMate/TESTING.md

 | The user can choose, create, delete or modify origins for incomes| Achieved | |

 </details>

 [Back To Top](#table-of-contents)

 _____

 ## Features Testing

+Each feature listed in the [README.md](README.md) has been manually tested on the browsers listed in [Browser Compatibility Testing](#Browser-Compatibility-Testing) and the results are listed in the tables below:

 [Back To Top](#table-of-contents)